deanoko/cse15l-lab-reports/labreport4.md

 ![Image](gitclone.png)

 3. Run the tests, demonstrating that they fail.

+`bash test.sh`
 ![Image](errorvim.png)

-4. Edit the code file ListExamples.java to fix the failing test (as a reminder, the error in the code is just that index1 is used instead of index2 in the final loop in merge).
+5. Edit the code file ListExamples.java to fix the failing test (as a reminder, the error in the code is just that index1 is used instead of index2 in the final loop in merge).
 - 'Failed message'
 ![Image](logintovim2.png)